Leomjson/GTPS-HTTPS/README.md

 01.01.07 - adding backtask for resetting requests (this'll make connecting more accurate)

-01.01.08 - ignore "tmp" a placeholder for the "connection" folder in repository
+01.01.08 - for loop ignores "tmp" (a placeholder for the "connection" folder in repository)